+There are many very rare conditions that can cause dementia.
 There are also conditions that can accompany dementia, such as Parkinson's disease and Huntington's disease.
+If you are diagnosed with a rare form of dementia, organisations like Alzheimer Scotland may be able to signpost you to specific support groups.

-Alzheimer Scotland's information sheets on types of dementia Go to www.alzscot.org or phone the Dementia Helpline on 0808 808 3000.
+Alzheimer Scotland information sheets on rarer forms of dementia.
+Go to www.alzscot.org or call the Dementia Helpline on 0808 808 3000.